-NO_PROXY < comma-separated list of hosts>
+NO PROXY < comma-separated list of hosts>

 list of host names that shouldn't go through any proxy.
-If set to a asterisk '' only, it matches all hosts.
+If set to a asterisk

 EXIT CODES

 There exists a bunch of different error codes and their corresponding error messages that may appear during bad conditions.
 At the time of this writing, the exit codes are: